Skip to content

 Drag one of the choices below:

-• C. highly branched polymer of α-linked glucose units found in animals
+• A. polymer of β-linked glucose units found in some animals

-• E. polymer of β-linked glucose units found in plants
+• E. highly branched polymer of α-linked glucose units found in plants

-Which one of the following polysaccharides correspond to the description 'structural form of glucose in some animals'.
+Which one of the following polysaccharides correspond to the description 'linear chain of glucose with α-glycosidic linkages and no branches'.

-Click to show Determining Monosaccharide Classes from Fischer Projections example problem
+Click to show Monosaccharide Classes from Fischer Projections example problem

 Fischer classification problem